Make HTTP requests to any web service

 Once created, you'll have a https endpoint that you can use during the setup process on Hightouch.

-You'll need to allowlist Hightouch's IP addresses to allow our systems to contact your service.
-Reference our docs to determine which IPs you need to allowlist.
+You need to allowlist Hightouch's IP addresses to let our systems contact your service.
+Reference our networking docs to determine which IPs you need to allowlist.

 First, we'll want to create a Webhook destination.
 Under the Webhook URL, provide the endpoint where the payload will be sent when your data changes.